 The quality requirements for input materials, the product declaration like "quality compost", "compost" or "quality sludge compost" are defined and regulated by the compost ordinance.
 The participation in the QAS of KBVOE helps to fulfil the legal requirements by voluntary audits and consulting in case of problems.

 3 Source separated collection of bio-waste

-Facts and figures

-(All figures form 2017 according to the federal waste management plan)
+Facts according to the federal waste management plan 2023: